 Danny on ecofeminism, system change & WECF

-What does ecofeminism and system change mean to Danny?
-Removing the barriers to address systems of power and inequities.
-Seeing himself in a position of power, Danny finds its critical to address global challenges by talking to the people working on, and experiencing them, directly.
+What do ecofeminism and system change mean to Danny?
+Removing the barriers to addressing systems of power and inequities.
+Seeing himself in a position of power, Danny finds it critical to address global challenges by talking directly to the people working on, and experiencing, them.

-However, to make long-lasting impact, Danny acknowledged the importance of system change, highlighting the need to “change the game, rather than the players”.
-He wants to support marginalised groups to have access to critical decision-making spaces and solution creation.
-In his belief, system change is about arriving at a world where anybody can have the opportunity to participate in societal decision making, rather than being handpicked from the crowd as a diversity hire.
+However, in order to make lasting impact, Danny acknowledges the importance of system change, highlighting the need to “change the game, rather than the players.”
+He wants to support marginalized groups to have access to critical decision-making spaces and solution creation.
+In his belief, system change is about arriving at a world where anybody can have the opportunity to participate in societal decision-making, rather than being handpicked from the crowd as a diversity hire.

-And this is also why Danny is excited about WECF.
-After an invitation by Aniek Moonen, WECF’s very own co-chair from our Board of Trustees, Danny quickly realised WECF was working on similar topics and networks as he already was, and therefore knew he wanted to get involved.
+This is also why Danny is excited about WECF.
+After an invitation by Aniek Moonen, our very own co-chair from our Board of Trustees, Danny quickly realized that WECF was working on similar topics and networks as he already was, and therefore knew he wanted to get involved.

-“I realised that the political environment WECF is working in now is tense, with budget cuts in the Netherlands to increasing radical right politics.
-I really hope for my position on the BoT to support WECF in navigating these harsh political winds and continue their resilience in the future”.
+“I realized that the political environment WECF is working in is tense, with budget cuts in the Netherlands and increasing radical right politics.
+I really hope that through my position on the BoT I can support WECF in navigating these harsh political winds and continuing their resilience into the future.”

 Welcome to WECF and our Board of Trustees, Danny!